 - Use as a prop for learning about the planets and solar system.

-- Bright and cheery classroom and bulletin board decor.
+- Display as bright and cheerful classroom or bulletin board decor.

-- Combine with a themed story time about weather, the sun, or space.
+- Combine with a themed story about weather, the sun, or space.

 Want unlimited access to even MORE of our activities and resources?